ppy/osu-wiki/wiki/People/Featured_Artists/Featured_Artist_playlists/en.md

 ### September 2022

-- Top 8 beatmaps from the [triangles Beatmapping Contest](/wiki/en/Contests/triangles_Beatmapping_Contest) with separate prizing
+- Top 8 beatmaps from the [triangles Beatmapping Contest](/wiki/Contests/triangles_Beatmapping_Contest) with separate prizing
-- Only applicable to osu! ruleset
+- Only applicable to osu! game mode

 ### March 2023

-- Top 8 beatmaps from the [Twin Trials Contest](/wiki/en/Contests/Twin_Trials_Contest) with separate prizing
+- Top 8 beatmaps from the [Twin Trials Contest](/wiki/Contests/Twin_Trials_Contest) with separate prizing

 ### June 2023